You may be wondering, what is DNKO? --a Health Technology Company? A Startup? An NGO? A Non-Profit? A Foundation?

 Inclusive of advocates, scientists, clinicians, patients, their families and anybody who wants to be involved in bringing more clinically effective treatments for primary brain cancer, metastatic cancers, and other cancers under a new paradigm of at-cost or reduced and reinvested profits.

-As we state under Fundraising, our immediate goal is to raise $200,000 for a canine trial to test our first anti-cancer technology LITT + LTSL-Dox in canine GBM.
-And then, if safe and promising, for a Phase I clinical trial in humans.
+As we state under Fundraising, our immediate goal is to raise $250,000 for a preclinical study of our first anti-cancer technology LTSL-Dox + LITT in pigs, that will inform a clinical canine trial in canine GBM.
+And then, if safe and promising, we will move to a Phase I clinical trial in humans.

 In doing so, we will start to define the process and with it, who we are and who we could become and who else could be involved.